byu-cce270/content/docs/unit1/0_getting_started/day1_hw.md

 **Purpose:** This assignment will help you understand and become comfortable in using class resources.
 If you struggle to find any of the prompts, please ask a TA or a friend.

 ## Instructions
+1. First create a Google Drive folder for this class and take a screenshot showing that you made the folder.

-1. First create a Google doc for the purpose of pasting your screenshots and answering the following questions.
+2. Create a Google Doc for the purpose of pasting your screenshots and answering the following questions.

-2. Rename it something like “[your name] HW - A Tour of Class Resources”
+3. Rename it something like “[your name] HW - A Tour of Class Resources”

+4. Paste the screenshot of the Google Drive folder.

-3. Answer the following questions and add the following screenshots to it:
+5. Answer the following questions and add the following screenshots to it:
    1. Screenshot 1 (Take a screenshot of the Teaching Assistants page under the content tab)
    2. Question 1: What are some times that would work with your schedule to attend TA office hours?
 Include at least 4 hours that you could go to.
    3. Question 2: Who do you talk to if you have a problem with how an assignment is graded or if you turn in an assignment late?